-Hot shot trucking is a specialized freight service focused on speed, flexibility, and time-critical loads.
-It involves hauling smaller, urgent shipments—often less-than-truckload (LTL) in size—on short notice and delivering them directly to their destination as fast as possible.
+Hot shot trucking is a specialized freight service focused on speed, flexibility, and delivering time-critical hot shot loads.
+Hot shot trucking services involves hauling smaller, urgent shipments on short notice and delivering them directly to their destination as fast as possible.

 WHAT IS HOT SHOT TRUCKING?